Fanon-hub/machine-learning-assignments/README.md

-This is the assignment submissions for Data Science course
+This is the submissions for Data Science and Machine Learning